cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Possible values for this option are:

-* `none`
-* `basic`
-* `advanced`
-* `experimental`

-The `none` setting deactivates all optimizations.
-The `basic` setting performs most of the available optimizations.
-The `advanced` optimizations performs all the available optimizations, even those that might take more time, or which make changes that are potentially risky or make understanding of the resulting mlog code more difficult.

-The `experimental` level is used for new optimizations that are still being evaluated, or for optimizations that might alter the meaning of existing code.
-Optimizations performed on the experimental level will typically be migrated to advanced or basic levels eventually.
+* `none`: deactivates all optimizations.
+* `basic`: performs most optimizations, except those that depend on certain assumptions about the program or Mindustry Logic.
+* `advanced`: performs additional optimizations based upon some assumptions about Mindustry Logic (e.g. that numerical id produced by a lookup instruction for Mindustry content elements is stable) or the source code (e.g. that it doesn't depend on expressions converting null values to non-null ones).
+* `experimental`: perform optimizations that are currently in the experimental phase.

-The default optimization level for the web application compiler is `basic`, for the command line compiler it is `advanced`.
+The default optimization level is `advanced`.

 ## Option `passes`